lcappuccio/e-commuter/README.md

 Download a Postal Code collection from [Geonames](http://www.geonames.org) and use it as you please.
 Please keep in mind that duplicates will generate an exception.
 I've used a SQL database to clean down the Italian file.

-## Usage
+## Configuration

 Set `API_KEY` environment variable with your Google Maps API Key.

 ### Application

 Launch the application and use the included Postman collection to interact with the API.
-- Load a territories set (or use the included ones)
+1. Load a territories set (or use the included `geo_data.csv`)
-- Add the persons included in `persons.txt`
+2. Add the persons included in `persons.txt`
-- Locate nearby persons
+3. Locate nearby persons
-- Play with addresses and geo coordinates to fetch addresses from Google Geocode API
+4. Play with addresses and geo coordinates to fetch addresses from Google Geocode API

+### Adding data

+1. Create a work address invoking endpoint `addressToGeo`, in the JSON specify the formatted address string, the other parameters are not necessary
+2. Create a home address as above
+3. Paste the above addresses into the fields workAddress and homeAddress of a Person object and send to endpoint `addPerson`
+4. Repeat previous steps for various persons living and working nearby
+5. Send one of the created persons to `nearbyPersons` with the desired radius to extract a list of Persons living and working nearby

 ## Endpoints